CBDesignS/ha-wordplay/INSTALL.md

 4. Choose a word length (5 to 8 letters)
 5. Click **Start Game** to begin
 6. If you want to adjust in game audio just press the Audio Settings button to open a new window overlay,
-7. If you need a hit in normal mode press the get hint button (hints auto enabled in easy mode, no hints in hard mode)
+7. If you need a hint in normal mode press the get hint button (hints auto enabled in easy mode, no hints in hard mode)
-8. Type word guesses and click **Submit Guess**
+8. Type word guesses into the ENTER YOUR GUESSES box and click **Submit Guess or press enter/return on the keyboard or mobile device screen**

 You can change your settings later at any time on the initial landing page: